Optimal quantisation of probability measures using maximum mean discrepancy: Empirical Assessment

-This section presents an empirical assessment\footnote{Our code is written in \texttt{Python} and is available at \url{[blinded]}.
-All optimisation is performed using \texttt{Gurobi}, via the interface \texttt{GurobiPy}.} of Algorithms \ref{alg: myopic mmd}--\ref{alg: non-myopic mmd minibatch}.
 Two regimes are considered, corresponding to high compression (small $sm/n$; \Cref{subsec: BC}) and low compression (large $sm/n$; \Cref{subsec: MCMC}) of the target.
 These occur, respectively, in applications to Bayesian cubature and thinning of Markov chain output.
-For details of the kernels used and a sensitivity analysis for the kernel parameters, see Appendix \ref{sec: extra experiments}.
+In Section \ref{sec: continuous comparison}, we compare our method to a variety of others based on optimisation in continuous spaces, augmenting a study in \cite{chen2019stein}.
+For details of the kernels used, and a sensitivity analysis for the kernel parameters, see Appendix \ref{sec: extra experiments}.

 Figure \ref{fig: visual example} illustrates how a non-myopic algorithm may outperform a myopic one.
-Here a candidate set was constructed using $n=1000$ independent samples from the target $\mu$, and 12 representatives were selected from this set using the myopic (Algorithm 1 with $m=12$) and non-myopic (Algorithm 2 with $m=3$ and $s=4$) methods, and by non-sequential selection of all 12 representatives simultaneously (Algorithm 2 with $m=1$ and $s=12$).

-Having selected the first three samples close to the three modes, the myopic method subsequently selects points that temporarily worsen the overall approximation; note in particular the placement of the fourth point.
-The non-myopic methods do not suffer to the same extent: choosing 4 points simultaneously gives better approximations relative to the myopic approach after each of 4, 8 and 12 samples have been chosen; $s=4$ was chosen deliberately so as to be co-prime to the number of mixture components, 3.
-Choosing all 12 points at once gives an even better approximation of the true distribution.
+A candidate set was constructed using $1000$ independent samples from a test measure, and 12 representative points selected using the myopic (Alg.
+1 with $m=12$), non-myopic (Alg.
+2 with $m=3$ and $s=4$), and non-sequential (Alg.
+2 with $m=1$ and $s=12$) approaches.
+After choosing the first three samples close to the three modes, the myopic method then selects points that temporarily worsen the overall approximation; note in particular the placement of the fourth point.
+The non-myopic methods do not suffer to the same extent: choosing 4 points together gives better approximations after each of 4, 8 and 12 samples have been chosen ($s=4$ was chosen deliberately so as to be co-prime to the number of mixture components, 3).
+Choosing all 12 points at once gives an even better approximation.